-The following Dispute Resolution guidance note Produced in partnership with Zainab Hodgson of CMS provides comprehensive and up to date legal information covering:
+The following Dispute Resolution guidance note Produced in partnership with Zainab Hodgson and Kavidha Clare of CMS provides comprehensive and up to date legal information covering:

 This Practice Note considers the general principles of recovering damages for contractual breach, starting with the compensatory function of damages and the different kinds of damages for pecuniary and non-pecuniary losses, as well as nominal damages, damages under the Sale of Goods Act 1979 (SGA 1979), default damages clauses, contractual mechanisms for dealing with breach and interest on damages.

 The normal function of damages for breach of contract is the same as that in tort, namely, compensatory.
 The aim being to compensate the true loss suffered by the innocent party and place them in the same position, so far as money can do it, as if the contract had been performed.
 To this extent (and while there are exceptions, such as in gains-based damages) whereas damages in tort are generally intended to place the claimant as nearly as possible in the same position as they would have been in if the tort had not been committed; the law of contract gives effect to consensual agreements entered into by particular individuals in their own interests.
 Remedies granted by the courts are designed to give effect to what was voluntarily undertaken by the parties.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.